Unit 3: Advanced Topics & Disease Prevention¶

 - Bleeding risk also increases

 This is exactly why supplement decisions, even for something as well-studied as omega-3s, often need medical input.
-It's not as simple as "fish oil is good for you."
+It’s not as simple as “fish oil is good for you.”
+(And if a client is hoping for a simple yes/no, that’s understandable.)

-Dose matters
+Dose matters¶

 Most of the positive cardiovascular trials used doses of 1 to 4 grams of EPA/DHA daily, which is far more than what most over-the-counter fish oil capsules provide.
 A standard fish oil capsule might contain only 300-500 mg of combined EPA/DHA.

-Protocol reference
+Protocol reference¶

 Longevity-focused protocols typically reference 2 grams of combined EPA/DHA daily.
 Achieving this often requires multiple capsules or concentrated formulations.

-What this means for your client
+What this means for your client¶

-For DIY Learners
+| For DIY Learners |

-Applying this to yourself: If you're taking fish oil, check the label for the actual EPA/DHA content per serving, not just "fish oil" amount.
-Many standard capsules contain only 300-500mg of combined EPA/DHA, far less than the 1-4 grams used in positive trials.
-You might be taking fish oil without getting a meaningful dose.
-This is worth discussing with your doctor, especially if you have any history of heart rhythm issues.
+| Applying this to yourself: Q: Does my label list the actual EPA/DHA content per serving (not just the total "fish oil" amount)?
+Many standard capsules contain only 300-500 mg of combined EPA/DHA, far less than the 1-4 grams used in positive trials.
+Q: Do I have any history of heart rhythm issues?
+If yes, this is especially worth discussing with your doctor. |

 Evidence Level: Strong (for muscle); Preliminary (for cognition)

-What research shows
+What research shows¶

 - Older adults